A film about the most popular home computer of all time

 The Film's Storytelling Approach

 The film will intertwine a series a of vignettes about individuals who have been impacted by their intersection with the Commodore 64.
 Collectors, hardware developers, video game and software engineers will all share their personal stories about why they came to love this unique machine.
-While some historical information will be presented for the benefit of the uninitiated the film's primary focus will be on the community that exists around the Commodore 64 today and their undying commitment to keep its legacy alive.
+While some historical information will be presented for the benefit of the uninitiated the film's primary focus will be on the community that exists around the Commodore 64 today and their undying commitment to it.
 It will not be a biographical film but a love letter to an incredibly influential piece of technology that was decades ahead of its time.

 About the Filmmaker

 A passionate visual story teller with over 25 years experience Jeff Schaap grew up with the Commodore 64 as his first home computer.
-From playing video games to programming and creating homespun videos much of his youth was spent interacting with his Commodore 64 and later a 64C.
+From playing video games to programming and creating homemade videos much of his youth was spent interacting with his Commodore 64 and later a C64C.
 During his college career the video editing system he trained on was a NewTek Video Toaster based on the Commodore Amiga 2000.

 Today, Jeff continues his work as filmmaker having shot in some of the most remote parts of the world.
 However, he also relives his youthful enthusiasm for the Commodore as he collects, repairs, restores and resells Commodore 64's and related hardware.
 Some of Jeff's previous film work can be seen here: